St. Petersburg DUI Lawyers

 150 Years+ of Combined Legal Experience in DUI Defense

 St. Petersburg DUI lawyers at Musca Law defend individuals accused of drunk driving.
 People facing DUI charges in the St. Petersburg, Florida area can contact us for a no-cost consultation.
-We are experienced and knowledgeable St. Petersburg DUI Defense Attorneys.
+We are experienced and knowledgeable St. Petersburg Defense Attorneys.
 A DUI conviction can have lasting negative consequences, including jail time and fines, and having a criminal record can adversely affect a person’s ability to do certain things such as obtaining student financial aid, renting housing or getting or keeping a job.
 Learn about DUI laws below.

 Driving Under the Influence in St. Petersburg (DUI) [Florida Statute 316.193]